ZIYUQ/Snack-Squid/README.md

 2. If the route is working, a json formatted output will be sent to you.
 ### Customer
 1. To see the menu, go to [https://snack-squid.herokuapp.com/customer/menu] with GET method.
-2. To see details of one food. go to [https://snack-squid.herokuapp.com/customer/menu/:tag] with GET method.
+2. To see the details of one specific food. go to [https://snack-squid.herokuapp.com/customer/menu/:tag] with GET method.
 Replace **:tag** with one of the following:
     |      Food     |      :tag     |
     | :---          |          ---: |
     | Small Cake    | small-cake    |